-The sales to and purchases from related parties are made at terms equivalent to those that prevail in arm's length transactions.
 Outstanding trading balances at the year end are unsecured and will be settled in cash.
 Within the Group, interest is generally charged at a rate that matches the rate paid on external loans and borrowings.
-Interest is charged monthly on the loan owed to Gusiute Holdings (UK) Limited at 6% per annum.
+Interest was charged monthly on the loan owed to Gusiute Holdings (UK) Limited at 6% per annum.
+This was charged until March 2023 when the loan was settled.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended 31 March 2021, the Group has not recorded any impairment of receivables relating to amounts owed by related parties (2020: fnil).
+For the year ended 31 March 2023, the Group has not recorded any impairment of receivables relating to amounts owed by related parties (2022: £nil).
 This assessment is undertaken each financial year by examining the financial position of the related party and the market in which the related party operates.